format37/charuco_coordinates/README.md

 Setup:
 * FLOOR_TARGET is a charuco board, mounted on the floor.
 * TRACKING_CAMERA have a wide-angle top-down view of the entire scene and is used to properly track the position of the FILM_TARGTET.
 * FILM_CAMERA have a FILM_TARGTET charuco board, mounted on the top of camera.
+## Stage 1
 At the start, we know all cameras position in the FLOOR_TARGET coordinarte system.

-But then the film cameras starting to move and rotate.
-FILM_CAMERA will not always will see tha FLOOR_TARGET, but we still need to know the FILM_CAMERA position and rotation in the FLOOR_TARGET coordinate system.

-We need to restore FILM_CAMERA position by the chain:
-FLOOR_TARGET -> TRACKING_CAMERA -> FILM_TARGET -> FILM_VECTORS.

-## Stage 1
-First, we have a calibration stage, when all cameras can see the FLOOR_TARGET which is defines the absolute 0,0,0 point of the scene.<br>
 We need to calculate the FILM_VECTORS, which are translation and rotation vectors from FILM_CAMERA to FILM_TARGET that will be used further.<br>
 <div align="center">
 <img src="./assets/scheme_no_obstacle.png"><br>